Weixin-Ma/Triplet-Graph/README.md

 *Note that you should replace file paths as yours appropriately in `config.yaml`.

-* `tripletgraph_single_pair.launch` This launch file will only run TripletGraph on a single pair of LiDAR scan for the evaluated sequence with visualization using rviz.
+* `tripletgraph_single_pair.launch` This launch file will only run Triplet-Graph on a single pair of LiDAR scan for the evaluated sequence with visualization using rviz.
 Please use the following command:
 ```text
 roslaunch tripletgraph tripletgraph_single_pair.launch
 ```

-* `tripletgraph_part_seq.launch` This launch file will run TripletGraph on part of pairs of LiDAR scans for the evaluated sequence with visualization using rviz.
+* `tripletgraph_part_seq.launch` This launch file will run Triplet-Graph on part of pairs of LiDAR scans for the evaluated sequence with visualization using rviz.
 Please use the following command:
 ```text
 roslaunch tripletgraph tripletgraph_part_seq.launch
 ```

-* `tripletgraph_entire_seq.launch` This launch file will run TripletGraph on all pairs of LiDAR scans for the evaluated sequence without visualization(for acceleration).
+* `tripletgraph_entire_seq.launch` This launch file will run Triplet-Graph on all pairs of LiDAR scans for the evaluated sequence without visualization(for acceleration).
 It will take some time to be finished.
 Once finished, you should be able to find results in `/your path/tripletgraph_ws/src/Triplet-Graph/results/`, including `score.txt`, `rte.txt`, and `rre.txt`.
 Please use the following command:
 ```text
 roslaunch tripletgraph tripletgraph_entire_seq.launch
 ```